Kogasa-Studio/Palmon-Modpack/local/kubejs/event_groups/PlayerEvents/decorateChat.md

 Sets the message that the player sent.
 ```

-- `void addGameStage(String var0)`

-  Parameters:
-  - var0: String
+- `Component getComponent()`
 ```
-Adds the specified game stage to the player
+Gets the message that the player sent.
 ```

 - `boolean hasGameStage(String var0)`